-Main focus of this protocol is to provide a way to configure a running LinuxSampler instance and to retrieve informations about the same.
+Main focus of this protocol is to provide a way to configure a running LinuxSampler instance and to retrieve information about it.
 The focus of this protocol is not to provide a way to control synthesis parameters or even to trigger or release notes.
 Or in other words; the focus are those functionalities which are not covered by MIDI or which may at most be handled via MIDI System Exclusive Messages.